Negative Feedback in Op amp and Closed Loop Gain of Op amp

 closed loop gain

-The equivalent circuit of the op amp with input source will be as shown below,
+The equivalent circuit of the op amp with the input source is shown below:equivalent circuit

 Let us assume, the voltage at node 1 is v.
 Now applying Kirchhoff current law at this node. we get,